Nasib-04/Ses-web-mentorship/0x01_Introduction-to-the-internet/README.md

  I"ll try to do my best(multitasking with my schoolwork) to learn it the best way I can,I am expecting to learn;

-    1. HTML
+    1. HTMl
     2. CSS
     3. Javascript
-   i am already learning how to use  [Visual studio code](https://code.visualstudio.com/)and this github where i will be posting my work.
+   I am already learning how to use  [Visual studio code](https://code.visualstudio.com/)and this github where i will be posting my work.

    Let's get started 😉